nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 instead of numerals!

 Or perhaps I could modify the "font" to make sure all paths enter and leave at a tangent.
+Perhaps always along the bottom of the digits.
 Or make a feature of a line through the center.
+The smaller jumps — eg: between inner and outer loops of the 0 — don't seem to be as big a problem.

 ## Back to the CRT